vneiger/pml/README.md

 Additions to the NTL and FLINT libraries, with a focus on univariate polynomial matrices, structured matrices, and their applications.

-Authors of NTL version: Seung Gyu Hyun, Vincent Neiger, Éric Schost
+Authors of NTL version: Seung Gyu Hyun, Vincent Neiger, Eric Schost

-Authors of FLINT version, and current maintainers: Vincent Neiger, Éric Schost
+Authors of FLINT version, and current maintainers: Vincent Neiger, Eric Schost

 Version 0.3